matthewjosephtaylor/say-my-name/README.md

 - Local name resolution (DNS) for local domains ('.local', '.home', '.corp', etc...)
 - Local root CA for SSL/TLS (https) certificate creation and management via API.

+# Status
+PRE-ALPHA!
+Feel free to examine code, but things aren't quite ready for release yet.
+SEE [ROADMAP](./ROADMAP.md)

 # Why?

 For the _public internet_ there are a _wide_ variety of DNS services and Certificate